praneeth-bojanala5/realitystream/README.md

 ### About setting the model in parameters.yaml

-Setting the models parameter to "all" would be the equivalent to "svc, rfc, lr, rbf, location-forest"
+Setting the models parameter to "all" would be the equivalent to "lr,rfc,rbf,svm,mlp,xgboost"

-For now, the default model will be "rbf" (Random Bits Forest) when blank.

 ### About path name shortcuts in parameters.yaml